Should Christians Invest In Gold?

 No matter their investment decisions, Christians must never forget God as their ultimate source of security and provision.
 Psalm 20:7 offers guidance regarding this point – trusting only in wealth created through earthly wealth such as gold or stocks can put your financial future in peril!

 Should Christians invest in gold?
-Unfortunately, the answer to that question depends heavily upon your unique situation, financial objectives, and religious convictions.
+Unfortunately, the answer to that question depends heavily upon your unique situation, financial goals, and religious convictions.

 Gold investment needn’t be inherently un-Christian; like any financial decision, however, it must comply with biblical principles and have an appropriate heart posture – seeing gold as an asset meant for financial security rather than as something worthy of worshiping or greedily pursued.